markconroy/dev-workspaces/README.md

 - Create your workspace markdown file in <code>/src/workspaces</code>
 - Follow this naming convention for your folder <code>YYYY-MM-DD-your-name</code>
 - Follow this naming convention for your image <code>YYYY-MM-DD-your-name</code> (same as name of folder)
+- Please keep the image to a fairly small size, to reduce the build time of the site.
+Thanks.

 ## Options